MW 70x20 / N38 - cylindrical magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical equipment and very modern machines.
+- Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: